-A Noninterview household is a household from which information is not obtained for one of the following reasons:
+A noninterview household is a household from which information is not obtained for one of the following reasons:

-- 1) The unit is occupied, but an interview was not possible. - 2) The unit is occupied entirely by persons not eligible for interview. - 3) The unit is not occupied or not eligible for interview.
+- The unit is occupied, but an interview was not possible.
+1) - 2) The unit is occupied entirely by persons not eligible for interview. - The unit is not occupied or not eligible for interview.

-You must classify Noninterviews as either Type A, Type B, or Type C.
+You must classify noninterviews as either Type A, Type B, or Type C. Some Type A and Type B noninterviews are automatically set by the computer.

-For each case that you have determined a Noninterview:
+For each case that you have determined a noninterview:

-+ Enter "N" (Noninterview) on the START screen in the Front module of the CAPI instrument.
+Enter "N" (noninterview) on the START screen in the Front module of the CAPI instrument.

--START- CENSUS CATI/CAPI SYSTEM DATE: 12-2-98 NHIS VER: 1

-NATIONAL HEALTH INTERVIEW SURVEY
+-START-CENSUS CATI/CAPI SYSTEM DATE: 12-2-00 NHIS VER: 1 NATIONAL HEALTH INTERVIEW SURVEY

-SAMPLE: Y96 QUARTER: 3 WEEK: 7
+QUARTER: 3 SAMPLE: Y00 WEEK: 7